Handwritten Declaration Resize — Start Here

 No. Use plain white unlined paper.
 Ruled lines and notebook margins can make the upload look unclear and may create verification issues.

 Write separate declarations for separate applications when possible.
-The text may be same, but a fresh document avoids confusion during verification.
+The text may be the same, but a fresh document per application avoids confusion during verification.

 Similar Tools You May Need